StSchnell/Data-Center-Automation/README.md

 ## Emulation

-VMware Aria Automation offers a System class, which contains a set of basic functions to offer standard processing methods for the most fundamental requirements in the context of its JavaScript runtime environment.
-To use these methods outside of Aria Automation, a [library is available here to emulate the System class](https://github.com/StSchnell/Data-Center-Automation/blob/main/system.class.js).
+Emulations imitate the behavior of functions.
+VMware Aria Automation offers, with the JavaScript runtime environment, a lot of classes, whose methods can be mocked-up on this way.
 This gives us the possibility to code and test Actions a bit more independently, without the direct use of an Orchestration environment.

-This **m**ock-**u**p of the **S**ystem **cl**ass, called Muscle, bases on the same JavaScript engine used in Aria Automation, the Mozilla Rhino engine.
-To use this system class it is necessary to use the Rhino engine, because some of their methods access Java classes directly.
+The mock-up classes here bases on the same JavaScript engine used in Aria Automation, the Mozilla Rhino engine, because some of their methods access Java classes directly.
 This ensures us a consistent basis for simulation and operation.

+### System Class

+VMware Aria Automation offers a system class, which contains a set of basic functions to offer standard processing methods for the most fundamental requirements in the context of its JavaScript runtime environment.
+To use these methods outside of Aria Automation, a [library is available here to emulate the system class](https://github.com/StSchnell/Data-Center-Automation/blob/main/system.class.js).
+This **m**ock-**u**p of the **s**ystem **cl**ass called Muscle.

 To use this library in your code it is necessary to add `load("system.class.js");` at the beginning of the program.
+After that, all functions can be used seamlessly.

+### Command Class

+VMware Aria Automation offers a command class, to execute commands of the host operating system, in the context of the JavaScript runtime environment.
+To use the methods of the command class outside of Aria Automation, a [library is available here to emulate the command class](https://github.com/StSchnell/Data-Center-Automation/blob/main/command.class.js).

+To use this library in your code it is necessary to add `load("command.class.js");` at the beginning of the program.
 After that, all functions can be used seamlessly.

 ## Libraries